getzola/zola/docs/content/documentation/content/section.md

 sort as aao.
 In that case the standard byte-order sort may be more suitable.

 ### `weight`
-This will be sort all pages by their `weight` field, from lightest weight (at the top of the list) to heaviest (at the bottom of the list).
+This will sort all pages by their `weight` field, from the lightest weight (at the top of the list) to the heaviest (at the bottom of the list).
 Each page gets `page.lower` and `page.higher` variables that contain the pages with lighter and heavier weights, respectively.

+### `slug`
+This will sort pages or sections by their slug in natural lexical order.

 ### Reversed sorting
 When iterating through pages, you may wish to use the Tera `reverse` filter,